'My Falling Down House' Longlisted for Rathbones Foilio Prize 2017

 Biography - in brief

 Jayne Joso is a writer and artist who has lived and worked in Japan, China, Kenya and the UK.
 She is the author of three novels, the most recent of these is set in Japan and draws on her years living in the snowy mountains of Niigata, and later in Tokyo.
 Her journalism has been published in various Japanese architectural magazines and in the UK’s Architecture Today.
 She has also ghost written on architecture, most notably on Japanese star architects for the German publisher: Prestel Art.
 Her work is largely concerned with matters of human empathy, issues surrounding home and homelessness, aesthetics, philosophy and cultural identity.

 Her latest novel ‘My Falling Down House’ is the recipient of the Great Britain Sasakawa Foundation Award - given to a work which helps interpret modern Japan to the English-speaking world.
 It was also longlisted for the Rathbones Folio Prize 2017.
-Joso was awarded the Coracle Ireland, International Writer’s Residency.
-And this year she has been granted ARTS COUNCIL ENGLAND support for her fourth novel: From Seven to the Sea.
+Joso was awarded the Coracle Ireland, International Writer’s Residency in 2012; and more recently, was granted ARTS COUNCIL ENGLAND support for work on her fourth novel: From Seven to the Sea.

 More detailed biography coming in time…

 VIDEOS - YOUTUBE

 Video - Jayne Joso reads from FOX MAN - artwork by Joerg Rainer Noennig

 Video - Jayne Joso reads from Perfect Architect in art inspired book trailer